7 Best Walking Shoes in 2023

 Even when we got out on sunny days, Cloud 5 took care of preventing or drying off sweat on our feet.
 We looked into it by flashing a bright light to the upper and discovered it is heavily perforated, especially around the toe box, allowing a smooth air passage.
 Much like air, the Cloud 5 also weighed next to nothing, as shown by our scale.
 It was 7.94 oz (225g), which was 12.1% lighter than others.

-However, we realized that Cloud 5 was more fitting for occasional travels only and not frequent ones because it wasn’t the toughest shoe we tried on.
+However, we realised that Cloud 5 was more fitting for occasional travels only and not frequent ones because it wasn’t the toughest shoe we tried on.
 Actually, after using it for a while, we noticed wear in the toebox area.
 We suggest being easy on Cloud 5 or sporting a more durable shoe if you can’t help being all out on your trips.

 Pros